Martin Delany: Emigration

 Having heard stories about his parents' ancestors, he wanted to visit Africa, which he considered his spiritual home.

 In August 1854, Delany led the National Emigration Convention in Cleveland, Ohio, along with his friend James Monroe Whitfield, the abolitionist poet, and other black activists.

 Delany advanced his emigrationist argument in his second manifesto, "Political Destiny of the Colored Race on the American Continent".
 The 1854 convention approved a resolution stating: "[A]s men and equals, we demand every political right, privilege and position to which the whites are eligible in the United States, and we will either attain to these, or accept nothing."
 A significant number of women attendees also voted for the resolution, considered the foundation of black nationalism.

 In 1856, Delany moved his family to Chatham, Ontario, Canada, where they remained for nearly three years.
 In Chatham, he assisted in Underground Railroad activities, helping resettle American refugee slaves who had reached freedom in Canada.
 The same year, he was a member of the Chatham Vigilance Committee that sought to prevent former slaves from being returned to the United States and brought back into slavery, such as the case of Sylvanus Demarest.

-In response to Harriet Beecher Stowe's anti-slavery novel Uncle Tom's Cabin (1855), in 1859 and 1862, Delany published parts of Blake; or the Huts of America in serialized form.
+In response to Harriet Beecher Stowe's anti-slavery novel Uncle Tom's Cabin (1852), in 1859 and 1862, Delany published parts of Blake; or the Huts of America: A Tale of the Mississippi Valley, the Southern United States, and Cuba in serialized form.
 His novel portrayed an insurrectionist's travels through slave communities.
+It highlights Cuba as the source of illegal international slave trade to the United States.
 He believed that Stowe had portrayed slaves as too passive, although he praised her highlighting the cruelty of Southern slave owners.
 Modern scholars have praised Delany's novel as an accurate expression of black culture.
 The first half of Part One was serialized in The Anglo-African Magazine, January to July 1859.
 The rest of Part One and Part Two was included in serial form in the Weekly Anglo African Magazine from 1861 to 1862.
 It was not published in book form until 1970 and the last chapters remain missing.